VarunAgw/SURLS/README.md

 ```

 #### How can I add Google Analytics to it?
 Just open the `surls.php` in a text editor and add Google Property code to it.
 It will do rest of the work itself.
+It is not implemented right now.

-#### I just want simple tracking, not complex solution like GA
+#### I want simple tracking, not complex solution like GA
 - Create [bit.ly](https://bit.ly) aliases for your favorite URL
 - Make SURLS URL points to `biy.ly` alias instead of original URL